Texas discount chain Alco Stores files for bankruptcy

-Oct 13 (Reuters) - Texas-based discounter Alco Stores Inc filed for bankruptcy, joining the list of smaller U.S. retailers seeking protection from creditors.
+(Reuters) - Texas-based discounter Alco Stores Inc ALCS.O filed for bankruptcy, joining the list of smaller U.S. retailers seeking protection from creditors.

 The 113-year company, blaming a “lingering economic slowdown” for its predicament, said it hoped to sell better-performing stores while liquidating the rest.